 - 24/7 service requests: American Home Shield responds to service requests at any time of day or night.
 But they usually only pay for repairs during normal business hours (a big problem if your A/C dies on a summer Friday night).
 AHS will cover emergency services — but they solely determine what constitutes an “emergency.”

 - Choice of service call fees: Choose between $75, $100, or $125 service call fees.
 Higher service fees lower monthly premiums: Testers who chose a $100 service call fee saved $9 per month over the lower $75 fee.

 - Network of qualified technicians: American Home Shield’s network of over 11,000 independent contractors and 45,000 service technicians mean they can get qualified professionals on service calls anywhere in the nation.

 - Short waiting period: Most home warranty companies require a 30-day waiting period before activating your policy.
-American Home Shield’s is a scant 15 days.
+American Home Shield halves this, with a 15-day wait period.

 - No home inspection required: Some home warranty companies require a house call from inspectors to verify that your appliances and systems are tip-top before approving your warranty.
 American Home Shield doesn’t — the quote process can segue directly into a policy purchase.

 - Getting a quote requires patience: The online quote tool wasn’t working when testers tried it, so they called and were put on hold for nearly 10 minutes before speaking to a human.
 Once they did, testers report the rep was very helpful and effective at walking the tester through the different plans and restrictions.